Obesity hypoventilation syndrome: Treatment

 In people with stable OHS, the most important treatment is weight loss—by diet, through exercise, with medication, or sometimes weight loss surgery (bariatric surgery).
-This has been shown to improve the symptoms of OHS and resolution of the high carbon dioxide levels.
+This has been shown to improve the symptoms of OHS and the resolution of the high carbon dioxide levels.
 Weight loss may take a long time and is not always successful.
 If the symptoms are significant, nighttime positive airway pressure (PAP) treatment is tried; this involves the use of a machine to assist with breathing.
 PAP exists in various forms, and the ideal strategy is uncertain.
 Some medications have been tried to stimulate breathing or correct underlying abnormalities; their benefit is again uncertain.

-While many people with obesity hypoventilation syndrome are cared for on an outpatient basis, some deteriorate suddenly and when admitted to the hospital may show severe abnormalities such as markedly deranged blood acidity (pH<7.25) or depressed level of consciousness due to very high carbon dioxide levels.
+While many people with obesity hypoventilation syndrome are cared for on an outpatient basis, some deteriorate suddenly and, when admitted to the hospital, may show severe abnormalities such as markedly deranged blood acidity (pH<7.25) or depressed level of consciousness due to very high carbon dioxide levels.
 On occasions, admission to an intensive care unit with intubation and mechanical ventilation is necessary.
 Otherwise, "bi-level" positive airway pressure (see the next section) is commonly used to stabilize the patient, followed by conventional treatment.

 Positive airway pressure

 Positive airway pressure, initially in the form of continuous positive airway pressure (CPAP), is a useful treatment for obesity hypoventilation syndrome, particularly when obstructive sleep apnea coexists.
-CPAP requires the use during sleep of a machine that delivers a continuous positive pressure to the airways and preventing the collapse of soft tissues in the throat during breathing; it is administered through a mask on either the mouth and nose together or if that is not tolerated on the nose only (nasal CPAP).
+CPAP requires the use during sleep of a machine that delivers a continuous positive pressure to the airways and preventing the collapse of soft tissues in the throat during breathing; it is administered through a mask on either the mouth and nose together or if that is not tolerated, on the nose only (nasal CPAP).
 This relieves the features of obstructive sleep apnea and is often sufficient to remove the resultant accumulation of carbon dioxide.
 The pressure is increased until the obstructive symptoms (snoring and periods of apnea) have disappeared.
 CPAP alone is effective in more than 50% of people with OHS.

-In some occasions, the oxygen levels are persistently too low (oxygen saturations below 90%).
+On some occasions, the oxygen levels are persistently too low (oxygen saturations below 90%).
 In that case, the hypoventilation itself may be improved by switching from CPAP treatment to an alternate device that delivers "bi-level" positive pressure: higher pressure during inspiration (breathing in) and a lower pressure during expiration (breathing out).
 If this too is ineffective in increasing oxygen levels, the addition of oxygen therapy may be necessary.
 As a last resort, tracheostomy may be necessary; this involves making a surgical opening in the trachea to bypass obesity-related airway obstruction in the neck.
 This may be combined with mechanical ventilation with an assisted breathing device through the opening.